Aliases for NELFA Gene

 GeneCards Summary for NELFA Gene

 NELFA (Negative Elongation Factor Complex Member A) is a Protein Coding gene.
-Among its related pathways are Disease and Gene Expression.
-GO annotations related to this gene include chromatin binding.
+Diseases associated with NELFA include wolf-hirschhorn syndrome and hepatitis d.
+Among its related pathways are Infectious disease and Gene Expression.
+GO annotations related to this gene include chromatin binding and translation elongation factor activity.

 UniProtKB/Swiss-Prot for NELFA Gene